MicrosoftDocs/win32/desktop-src/WmiSdk/invoking-a-synchronous-query.md

 ---
-Description: 'A synchronous query is a query that maintains control over the process of your application for the duration of the query.'
+Description: A synchronous query is a query that maintains control over the process of your application for the duration of the query.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '628e9a31-7b0d-4099-bfa5-56330bb4eb6b'
+ms.assetid: 628e9a31-7b0d-4099-bfa5-56330bb4eb6b
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Invoking a Synchronous Query
+title: Invoking a Synchronous Query ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
 ---

 # Invoking a Synchronous Query